Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

   * Network/host artifacts: The malware executes HTTP requests to e86303.dscx.akamaiedge.net.
 This is listed in the Network Communications section under the Behavior tab.

-Tools: Execution of runtime modules.
+  * Tools: Execution of runtime modules.
 Malicious actors use runtime modules to avoid detection.

-TTPs: Defense evasion.
+  * TTPs: Defense evasion.
 Malicious actor execute different strategies to avoid being detected.

-Tool(s) used: VirusTotal and Pyramid of Pain
+_Tool(s) used:_ VirusTotal and Pyramid of Pain

-* **VirusTotal** is a service that allows anyone to analyze suspicious files, domains, URLs, and IP addresses for malicious content.
+**VirusTotal** is a service that allows anyone to analyze suspicious files, domains, URLs, and IP addresses for malicious content.
 Through crowdsourcing, VirusTotal gathers and reports on threat intelligence from the global cybersecurity community.
 This helps security analysts determine which IoCs have been reported as malicious.
 So, hands-on experience this service is essential.

-* The **Pyramid of Pain** is a conceptual model for understanding cybersecurity threats that organizes IOCs into six different levels: TTPs, Tools, Network/host artifacts, Domain names, IP adresses, and Hash values.
+The **Pyramid of Pain** is a conceptual model for understanding cybersecurity threats that organizes IOCs into six different levels: TTPs, Tools, Network/host artifacts, Domain names, IP adresses, and Hash values.

-The 5 W's
+_The 5 W's_

 Capture the 5 W's of an incident.

-Who caused the incident?
-An employee unknowingly downloading a malicious file
+**Who caused the incident?** An employee unknowingly downloading a malicious file

-What happened?
-The employee downloaded a file that was executed via a password given as a pretense to open the document.
+**What happened?** The employee downloaded a file that was executed via a password given as a pretense to open the document.

-When did the incident occur?
+**When did the incident occur?**

-1:11 p.m.: An employee receives an email containing a file attachment.
+  * 1:11 p.m.: An employee receives an email containing a file attachment.

-1:13 p.m.: The employee successfully downloads and opens the file.
+  * 1:13 p.m.: The employee successfully downloads and opens the file.

-1:15 p.m.: Multiple unauthorized executable files are created on the employee's computer.
+  * 1:15 p.m.: Multiple unauthorized executable files are created on the employee's computer.

-1:20 p.m.: An intrusion detection system detects the executable files and sends out an alert to the SOC.
+  * 1:20 p.m.: An intrusion detection system detects the executable files and sends out an alert to the SOC.

-Where did the incident happen?
+  * Where did the incident happen?
 In the employee’s work computer.

-Why did the incident happen?
+  * Why did the incident happen?
 Because there wasn’t enough awareness about social engineering attacks, email filters and lack of user restrictions to download and execute files.

-Additional notes

-The company must do more awareness campaigns and install filters.
+_Additional notes:_ The company must do more awareness campaigns and install filters.
 Also, the principle of least privilege must be more strongly enforced,

 "